stfc/PSyclone/doc/psy_layer.rst

 In the image, all nodes (Psyclone's generic name for objects in the schedule) with children are split into a start vertex and an end vertex (for example the Schedule node has both `schedule_start` and `schedule_end` vertices).
 Blue arrows indicate that there is a parent to child relationship (from a start node) or a child to parent relationship (to an end node).
-Green arrows indicate that there is a forward dependence.
+Green arrows indicate that a Node depends on another Node later in the schedule (which we call a forward dependence).
 Therefore the OMP parallel loop must complete before the globalsum is performed.
-Red arrows indicate that there is a backward dependence.
+Red arrows indicate that a Node depends on another Node that is earlier in the schedule (which we call a backward dependence).
 However the direction of the red arrows are reversed to improve the flow of the dag layout.
 In this example the forward and backward dependence is the same, however this is not always the case.
 The two built-ins do not depend on each other, so they have no associated green or red arrows.

 The dependence graph output gives an indication of whether nodes can be moved in the schedule.
 In this case it is valid to run the